 Data from the NYS Department of Health reports that Erie County residents are 33% more likely to die from heart disease than the average U.S. citizen – that’s a big difference!
 Given our region’s love for a good slice of pizza and chicken wings to watch the game with, that may not be shocking to most.

-This year, on National Diabetes Heart Connection Day, Catholic Health wants Western New Yorkers to realize that committing to a healthier lifestyle can significantly reduce an individual’s risk for two of the most prominent health problems in our area – cardiovascular disease and type 2 diabetes.
+Committing to a healthier lifestyle can significantly reduce an individual’s risk for two of the most prominent health problems in our area – cardiovascular disease and type 2 diabetes.

 We’re Living in the Era of Type 2 Diabetes